Residential Programs

 Yama

-Ahimsa — non-violence in thoughts, words, and deeds, refraining from profanity, threatening remarks, violent topics, etc. Our intention is to benefit at least someone and harm no one.
+- Ahimsa — non-violence in thought, word, and deed, refraining from profanity, threatening remarks, violent topics, and so forth.
+Our intention is to benefit at least someone and to harm no one.

 Niyama